ctools/ctools/doc/source/reference_manual/cttsmap.rst

     Input event list, counts cube or observation definition XML file.

 ``inmodel [file]``
-    Input source model XML file.
+    Input model XML file.

 ``srcname [string]``
-    Name of the source in the source model XML file for which the Test Statistic map should be computed.
+    Name of source model for which the TS map should be computed.

 ``expcube [file]``
     Input exposure cube file (only needed for stacked analysis).